hossein1387/ZYBO/README.md

 <img src="https://github.com/hossein1387/ZYBO/blob/master/images/lunxh.png" width="700" />

 ## Modifing FileSystem:
-Although I am still using this method, but it is very tidious nad time consuming.
+Although I am still using this method, but it is very tidious and time consuming.
 I do not recommend this method at all.
 The script for automating this process is available in this repository at [RootFs](https://github.com/hossein1387/ZYBO/tree/master/RootFs).

 1- First need to download the arm root file system from [http://www.wiki.xilinx.com/Build+and+Modify+a+Rootfs](http://www.wiki.xilinx.com/Build+and+Modify+a+Rootfs).
 You can use a copy of arm_ramdisk.image.gz if you have it localy available.